Egyptians Act 1554: Previous acts

 England was no stranger to passing acts targeting specific groups of people, like the Egyptians Act 1530 (22 Hen.
 8. c 10).
 The passing of these targeted acts started long before Egyptians (people who were called Egyptians) became a problem to them and sought out to eliminate people based on different qualifications and pressing issues in the passing years.

 This first recorded act passed against a group of people was in 1349 called the Ordinance of Labourers (23 Edw.
 3).
 This act was passed after the Black Plague and jobs were low so King Edward III passed this act to regulate the labor shortage, filtering out the people that didn't meet the specific qualifications noted in the act itself.

 After the Egyptians Act 1530 was passed, the effect that it was supposed to have did not meet the expectations the people of England thought it would over the course of a few years.
 Because of that, Mary I passed the Egyptians Act 1554 with hopes that it would take a larger effect on the Egyptians still lingering in England.

 The Egyptians Act 1530 and the Egyptians Act 1554 were the last acts passed targeting "Egyptians" in the name itself, but in the following years, issues of vagrancy were still on the rise.
 Due to the name of Egyptians and what the people of England thought of them, they were considered wanderers and vagrant and therefore still a pressing issue to England.
 For a 70 year period from 1530 to 1598, there were four statutes that addressed issues regarding vagrancy and people who called themselves "Egyptians".

 The Egyptians Act 1554 came shortly after the Vagabonds Act 1547 (1 Edw.
 6. c.
 3) and is still related to "Egyptians" or Gypsies.
-This act was passed in King Edward VI's first year, targeting people in England who refused to work.
+This act was passed in Edward VI's first year, targeting people in England who refused to work.
 The Egyptians or Gypsies were often known for being called travellers and were considered vagrant.
 They would travel all around England but never would settle, and the Vagrancy Act was designed to limit the traveling of all vagabonds, including the Gypsies; and if they refused to settle down, the act imposed slavery for two years as a punishment.
 Whatever effect the act had upon the "Egyptians" remains relatively unknown, as it was repealed just two years later in 1550.

+Subsequent developments

+The whole act was repealed by section 1 of the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
+64), which came into force on 21 July 1856.